-- 4.2.3.5.2 Scope of testing during manufacture. - 4.2.3.5.2.1 The scope of testing during manufacture shall be determined based on the national and international standards recognized by the Register, the documentation on delivery of product approved by the Register and the requirements of the present Section (refer to Table 4.2.3.5.2.1).
-Table 4.2.3.5.2.1 contains the minimum required scope of testing. - 4.2.3.5.2.2 Generally, one pipe out of a batch of 50 pipes shall be taken for tests.
+4.2.3.6.1 As a rule, technical supervision for manufacturing pipe steel and pipes shall be carried out by the Register at the manufacturers recognized by Register (refer to 4.2.1).
+Scope of testing during manufacture shall be determined by technical documentation for product delivery approved by the Register, national/ international standards recognized by the Register and the requirements of the present Section (refer to Table 4.2.3.6.1).
+Table 4.2.3.6.1 shall specify the minimum required scope of testing.